Home Amps/DACS iFi Go Link Review – Good Value Or Hard Pass?

 This has been the case now for a few years and it always puzzles me.

-Anyway, before we get off track and I go on a rant you’re not going to read, let’s continue talking about the micro peni I MEAN GO LINK which is very small and cute.
+Anyway, before we get off track and I go on a rant you’re not going to read, let’s continue talking about the Go Link.

 That’s a bit of a “nod and shake my head at the same time” type of question.